DnSClub/dnsWeb/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Hosting on GitHub Pages

+To push changes to the GitHub Pages server, run this command in the terminal:
+### `npm run deploy`

+Wait until it finishes pushing everything and then the changes will be added to the queue.
+It'll take a few minutes for the changes to appear on the website.

 ## Encountering Errors

 If there are any errors, try running: